EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Secondary Texture)/README.md

 # Marvel Mods GIMP Plugins
 by BaconWizard17
 ## Export Advanced Textures (Secondary Texture)
 This plugin exports advanced textures (normal maps, spec maps, gloss/emissive maps, and environment masks) in several optimized formats to be used with next-gen MUA1.
+This script is for secondary textures so that the texture format can be matched up with the primary texture regardless of size.
+For the primary (largest) texture, see the `Export Advanced Textures (Primary Texture)` script.

 ### Compatibility
-This script will only work correctly if the image has been saved as a .xcf file.
-The texture can be for a skin, 3D head, or mannequin.
+This script will only work correctly if the image has been saved as a .xcf file, and its dimensions should be powers of 2.
+The texture can be for a skin, mannequin, bolton, or power model.
+The texture should be a secondary (smaller) texture for the model.
 Normal maps should be set up in the green normal map format, while other textures can be any color.
 Resulting textures will only work with next-gen MUA1.
-The texture should be a secondary texture for the skin (smaller texture).

 ### Installation
- 1. This script can be installed using `update.bat` from the main folder of this release, or it can be placed individually in your GIMP plugins directory.
-The standard location for this is `C:\Users\(your user)\AppData\Roaming\GIMP\2.10\plug-ins`.
+ 1. This script can be installed using `update.bat` from the main folder of this release.
 Check the main `README.md` file in this project for more details on proper installation.

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.